 Theoretically, Phu Quoc seemed to tick these boxes, especially according to everything we read.
 The reality was however a little different.
 So, we came up with the format we first used when talking about Chiang Mai in Thailand in order to reveal what we actually thought.

-In this Phu Quoc travel blog, you can read about our impressions of Phu Quoc.
-We have given our personal views independently, so that you can get a better idea.
+In this Phu Quoc travel blog, you can read about our impressions of Phu Quoc island.
+We have given our personal views independently, so that you can get a better idea if you want to visit Phu Quoc.

 Expectations Of Phu Quoc Before We Went There